-2020 earnings lower due to COVID-19, growth expected 1Q21
+2020 COVID-19 earnings decline, growth expected in 2021

 The chart above displays reported quarterly operating earnings per share (EPS) growth for the S&P 500 index in green.
 Estimated quarterly growth figures for the next four quarters are displayed in grey and use consensus EPS estimates, which are the combined estimates of analysts covering each company included in the index.